eleftrik/dockpress/README.md

 cp .env.example .env

 # Customize every variable according to your needs
+# See comments to each variable in .env.example file
 ```

 According to the value of `$APP_HOST`, add your test domain (e.g. `mydockpress.test`) to your hosts file